Daniel Kevles: Biography

 Kevles received his BA in physics from Princeton University in 1960 and his PhD in history from Princeton in 1964.
 He taught at the California Institute of Technology from 1964 to 2001 and Yale University from 2001 to 2015.
 Since 2015, he has held additional appointments at Columbia University and New York University.

 In 2001 Kevles received the George Sarton Medal of the History of Science Society, awarded for "a lifetime of scholarly achievement".
-In 1999 his book The Baltimore Case was awarded the History of Science Society's Watson Davis Prize for best book in the history of science directed to a wide public.
+In 1999 his book The Baltimore Case was awarded the Watson Davis and Helen Miles Davis Prize for best book in the history of science directed to a wide public.
 Kevles is a Fellow of the American Association for the Advancement of Science and the American Academy of Arts and Sciences and a member of the American Philosophical Society and the Society of American Historians.

 In 2000 the mathematician Serge Lang waged an unsuccessful campaign to prevent Kevles from being granted tenure at Yale, asserting that Kevles' book The Baltimore Case was too sympathetic to David Baltimore.
 Although criticized publicly by Lang and several other scientists, the book was also praised by others for meticulous scholarship and detailed reporting.